dgcfung/korilla-receipts/README.md

    - **Optional Practice:** Since we're only simulating API data, we don't need to use the `componentDidMount()` lifecycle method to setState, but give it a try if you're up for it.
 Set up a `componentDidMount()` to set the receiptData to state after the component loads.

      - Warning: this will likely give you some additional rendering errors to troubleshoot.
 These errors can be pretty common, so it's really, really good practice to tackle them now.
+See if you can figure out the `&&` Gaurd Operator.

 - Create a new `Receipt.jsx` component that renders the following by passing down props:
   - person